Supported housing services

 Drug and alcohol recovery

 Amy’s Place is a unique partnership between Clarion and the Amy Winehouse Foundation.
-It bridges the gap between addiction treatment services and independent living.
-It’s one of the only services of its kind in the UK.
+It closes the gap between addiction treatment services and independent living, and is the only service of its kind in the UK.

-The home in east London houses 16 women aged 18-30.
-There are 12 self-contained flats: eight for single occupancy and four for dual occupancy.
-Communal areas facilitate activities and workshops and a concierge service ensures safety and security.
+The home in east London has space for 16 women aged 18-30.
+There are 12 self-contained flats, 8 for single occupancy and 4 for double occupancy.
+Communal areas are used for activities and workshops, and a concierge service provides safety and security.

-Before moving in to Amy’s Place, the women must have been abstinent from drugs or alcohol for at least 90 days.
+Before moving into Amy’s Place, the women must have not used drugs or alcohol for at least 90 days.

 Mental health

-We provide homes for a range of people with mental health needs.
-We help residents to access health and wellbeing services and other relevant agencies.
-We also help them get debt advice and benefits guidance.
+We provide homes for people with a range of mental health needs.
+We also help residents get access to health and wellbeing services, as well as debt and benefits advice.

-Residents are also helped to enhance their social, personal and educational skills, and can get employment advice and help to develop their money management skills.
+Residents are given support to enhance their social, personal, and educational skills, and can get employment advice as well as help to develop their money management skills.

-All this helps to prepare residents for moving in to independent accommodation.
+All of this helps prepare them to move into independent accommodation.

 Homeless families